Tahiti and her Islands

 Regular ferry boats cross between Tahiti and Moorea daily with a crossing time of 30 minutes

 The ultimate island hopping service if you are short on time but also recommended for Bora Bora and Tahaa transfers.
-Helicopters are based in Tahiti, Moorea, Bora Bora and the Marquesas and also offer wonderful sightseeing flights.
+Helicopters are based in Tahiti, Moorea, Bora Bora and the Marquesas and also offer wonderful sightseeing flights for Tahiti holidays.

 The Society Islands